Zprime137/iZ-lib/README.md

 make test
 ```

-The test module include high-level test units for ensuring the correctness of the library's functionality:
+The test module includes high-level test units for ensuring the correctness of the library's functionality:

 - `testing_sieve_integrity`: This test invokes the implemented sieve algorithms and compares pass if all algorithms return the same prime list.